vithunchandra/vithunchandra/README.md

 # 💫Hi, There
 My name is Vristian Vlasdityo Vithun Chandra, just call me Vithun</br>
-Alumni at Institut Sains dan Teknologi Terpadu Surabaya</br>
+Alumnus at Institut Sains dan Teknologi Terpadu Surabaya</br>
 I’m also a graduate of Bangkit program led by Google and GoTo</br>

 ## 🌐Socials